BayAreaMetro/travel-model-one/utilities/toll_calibration/Readme.md

 This batch file copy the inputs and scripts needed for toll calibration.
 Users are required to "set" six variables in the batch file (see below).
 ![Alt text](https://github.com/BayAreaMetro/travel-model-one/blob/master/utilities/toll_calibration/TollCalib_go_example.PNG "TollCalib_go.bat example")

+Step 4: launch tollcalib_go.bat using the command prompt

+For runs on aws, keep the Remote Desktop Connection connected for the duration of the toll calibration run.
+Results will be automatically copied back to a L drive location specified by the user (L_DIR in TollCalib_Iterate.bat).